microsoft/Ironclad/ironfleet/README.md

   - For Visual Studio, open:
       `./tools/Dafny/DafnyIroncladVsPlugin.vsix`
     to install the Dafny plugin with our default settings.
+    If you're running on Windows Server, and you see an error message that says Z3 has crashed, then you may need to install the [Microsoft Visual C++ runtime](http://www.microsoft.com/en-us/download/details.aspx?id=5555).

 These instructions assume you're running on Windows.
 However, Dafny, and all of its dependencies, also run on Linux.
 You can obtain Dafny sources from: